Chapter 4: Evaluating information

 Often, popular news stories will embed links throughout their story to generate interest in other stories from their sites.
 For example, an article from Bustle reviews “8 ways caffeine can change your brain.”
 While some of the article’s many embedded links lead to scientific studies, others lead to non-scientific, barely-related Bustle articles.
 If you were trying to track down where the actual science came from, you might get lost in a sea of clicks.

-Look for clues that can help you find the original source for a claim.
+Read carefully, noting any clues that can help you find the original source for a claim.
 For example, in the Bustle article the phrase “studies have shown” precedes a link to a press release about a new scientific article.
 From that press release, you can identify the actual study the Bustle article was referring to.

 Don’t assume that all links within an article lead to a scholarly source.
 Often, random phrases will contain links that lead to popular lifestyle and entertainment articles, or even advertisements.
 In our Bustle example, the phrase “various forms of coffee” hints at an article about types of coffee and their caffeine content, but instead leads to a recipe for a fun coffee-based beverage.